Gaias2-ICSC/Gaias2-ICSC.github.io/simcomp.md

 # Simulation comparisons

-- The results from the preliminary simulations setup are available <a href="simcomp/testprod"> here </a>
+- The results from the preliminary set of benchmark simulations setup are available <a href="simcomp/testprod"> here </a>